A Study of TAK-676 and TAK-676 in Combination With Pembrolizumab in Adults With Advanced Solid Tumors

 - TAK-676 in combination with pembrolizumab:

-o With histologically confirmed (cytological diagnosis is acceptable) advanced or metastatic solid tumors, including:
+o With histologically confirmed (cytological diagnosis is acceptable) advanced or metastatic solid tumors that have no standard therapeutic options or are intolerant to them, including:

 - Tumors that have relapsed or are refractory to anti-programmed cell death protein 1 (anti-PD-1)/anti-programmed cell death ligand 1 (anti-PD-L1) therapy.